icopy-site/awesome/docs/awesome/computer-science.md

 You can create this project alone or with other students!
 **We love cooperative work**!
+Use our [channels](#community) to communicate with other fellows to combine and create new projects!

 ### Which programming languages should I use?